A homogeneous second-order descent method for nonconvex optimization: Local Convergence Rate

-We first make the standard assumption \cite{conn_trust_2000,nocedal_numerical_2006,nesterov_lectures_2018} to facilitate the local convergence analysis. \begin{assumption} Assume that HSODM converges to a strict local optimum $x^*$ satisfying that $\nabla f(x^*)=0$ and $\nabla^2 f(x^*) \succ 0$. \end{assumption} \begin{remark} From the above \cref{assm.local}, we immediately know that there exists a small neighborhood such that for all $x \in B(x^*, R)$, $\nabla^2 f(x) \succeq \mu \cdot I$ for some $\mu > 0$.
-In other words, $x_k$ arrives at the neighborhood of $x^*$ for sufficiently large $k$, hence both $\Hk $ and $\Hk+\theta_k I$ are nonsingular. \end{remark}
+\begin{remark} From \cref{assm.local}, we immediately know that there exists a small neighborhood for some $R > 0$ and $\mu > 0$ such that In other words, $x_k$ arrives at the neighborhood of $x^*$ for some sufficiently large $k$, hence both $\Hk $ and $\Hk+\theta_k I$ are nonsingular. \end{remark}

-To prove the local convergence rate, we prove the following auxiliary results for preparation. \begin{corollary} Suppose that \cref{assm.local} holds, then $t_k \neq 0$ for sufficiently large $k$. \end{corollary} \begin{proof} We prove by contradiction.
+To prove the local convergence rate, we need the following auxiliary results for preparation. \begin{corollary} Suppose that \cref{assm.local} holds, then $t_k \neq 0$ for sufficiently large $k$. \end{corollary} \begin{proof} We prove this by contradiction.
 Suppose that $t_k = 0$.
 Then by \cref{corollary. foc}, $(-\theta_k, v_k)$ is the eigenpair of $H_k$, implying that,